defold/defold/README.md

 **NOTE2:** android_native_app_glue.c from the NDK has been modified to fix a back+virtual keyboard bug in OS 4.1 and 4.2, the modified version is in the glfw source.

+### Android Bundling with Local Builds

+With the above in mind, since it may be desirable to create Android bundles using locally build versions of the editor, we will describe how to manually set up content under com.dynamo.cr.
+Note that this information has been derived from build.py and related scripts, since running those has the undesirable side effect of uploading content.

+Create apkc, by invoking the following from the root defold directory:

+    # go install defold/...

+This will result in the production of apkc under “go/bin”.
+This should be copied to “com.dynamo.cr/com.dynamo.cr.target/lib/<host platform>”.

+Copy classes.dex from $DYNAMO_HOME/share/java to com.dynamo.cr/com.dynamo.cr.target/lib.

+Copy all content from $DYNAMO_HOME/ext/share/java/res to com.dynamo.cr/com.dynamo.cr.target/res.
+You should expect to be copying material fro
+Facebook and Google Play into this location.

 ### Android SDK/NDK